loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 Additionally, we will use $r_0 : r s$ to mean the non-empty list with $r_0$ as the head and $r s$ as the tail, and finally, $s_0 ++ s_1$ means the concatenation of the lists $s_0$ and $s_1$.

-We annotate a variable $z^omega$ or $z^known$ in the negative fragment as a reminder of the kind of the type of the variable.
+We annotate a variable $z^omega$ or $z^known$ in the negative fragment with the kind of the type of the variable.

 A pseudo register is a physical register, or a location on the stack.
 Formally, $rho$ can be seen as a function $rho : Gamma -> "List"("Reg")$.